Doctor, two accomplices held for hoarding Remdesivir injections in Ghaziabad | Law-Order

-A joint team of special weapons and tactics (SWAT) and Kotwali police have arrested three men, including a doctor working in Lucknow's King George's Medical University, for allegedly hoarding Remdesivir injections here, police said on Tuesday.
+A joint team of special weapons and tactics (SWAT) and Kotwali police have arrested three men, including a doctor, for allegedly hoarding Remdesivir injections here, police said on Tuesday.

 His two accomplices -- Kumail of Kaila Bhatta in Ghaziabad and Jazib Ali of Bara Hindu Rao in Delhi -- have been nabbed along with the doctor as the trio were searching for family members who were in dire need of the life-saving injection for COVID-19 patients and charged between Rs 30,000 to 40,000 per injection.